dd-se/nautilus-extension-quick-file-hasher/README.md

-# Nautilus Compute Hash App
+# Nautilus Quick File Hasher Extension

-A modern Nautilus (GNOME Files) Python extension and standalone GTK4/libadwaita app to compute hashes for files and folders, with a beautiful UI and clipboard integration.
+A modern Nautilus (GNOME Files) Python extension and standalone GTK4/libadwaita app to compute hashes for files, with a beautiful UI and clipboard integration.

 ## Features

-- **Nautilus context menu integration**: Right-click files/folders and select "Compute Hashes".
+- **Nautilus context menu integration**: Right-click files/folders and select "Calculate Hashes".
-- **Modern GTK4/Adwaita UI**: Responsive, animated, and user-friendly interface.
+- **Modern GTK4/libadwaita UI**: Responsive, animated, and user-friendly interface.
-- **Batch Processing**: Quickly compute hashes for multiple files and folders in parallel.
+- **Batch Processing**: Quickly calculate hashes for multiple files and folders in parallel.
 - **Copy/Compare**: Copy results to clipboard or compare file hash with clipboard contents.
 - **Progress bar & cancel**: See progress and cancel long jobs.
 - **Drag & Drop**: Drop files/folders into the app.